Organizing Center and Bookstore

 Saturday 10 am – 5 pm.

 Events in Melbourne

-Dinner will be served at 6:30 pm for a $10 donation, and the discussion begins at 7 pm.
+Dinner served at 6:30 pm for a $10 donation and session kicks off at 7 pm sharp